-ScHoolboy Q's 'CrasH Talk' Album Is Woozy, World-Weary Trip
+ScHoolboy Q's 'CrasH Talk' Album Is A Woozy, World-Weary Trip

 Preceded by singles "Numb Numb Juice" and "CHopstix" (featuring Travis Scott), the Top Dawg Entertainment MC comes through with dependable bars on the project, which boasts features from two of the West Coast's unwavering voices, YG and Ty Dolla Sign, and Atlanta young guns 6LACK, Lil Baby and 21 Savage.

-A sense of weariness, bordering on the edge of lachrymose, pervades CrasH Talk.
+A sense of weariness pervades CrasH Talk.
 This is understandable considering ScHoolboy Q has had to deal with the loss of close friend Mac Miller and Nipsey Hussle within six months of each other.
 (Q delayed his album's release date a week from April 19 out of respect for Nipsey, who was shot and killed in Los Angeles on March 31.)

 From short explosive bursts of bars on "Numb Numb Juice" to realistic storytelling akin to Slick Rick on "Tales" and "Black Folk," the 14-track album packs in variety and a woozy sense of direction on first listen.